kimaust/whisper-lang-selection/README.md

     whisper --languages ko en jp

 In the above example, it will only detect Korean, English and Japanese languages from the audio.
 No more random unintended language transcription.
 Yay!

+Below is the original README from the [whisper](https://github.com/openai/whisper) github.
 # Whisper

 [[Blog]](https://openai.com/blog/whisper)